AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/dialog.md

 title: DropdownDialog widget
 ---

-Magento dropdownDialog [widget](https://glossary.magento.com/widget) is a customization of the standard [jQuery UI Dialog](http://api.jqueryui.com/dialog/).
+The dropdownDialog [widget](https://glossary.magento.com/widget) is a customization of the standard [jQuery UI Dialog](http://api.jqueryui.com/dialog/).
 As extra functionality it implements the following:

 -  triggering [event](https://glossary.magento.com/event) for opening
 -  delaying to automatically close the drop-down on mouse out